 The gun packed up finally, of course.
 After waiting a moment more in the sudden echoing stillness, we got up laboriously and made our way down the road, toward headquarters.
 The gun let us go.
 As I turned up the path, I experienced another thing I’d read about and heard of, but which had never before happened to me: my legs were suddenly water.
 I had to grab for a tree; Anderson and I grinned weakly at each other, muttering the usual banalities.
 In a few seconds it was all right.
 I went on in and sat down on the floor.
 [Capt Claude] Bissell looked at me, and got right up, poured out a big crack of rum, and gave it to me.
 I put it all down at a gulp.
 Soon after that I felt better.

 After Kusten, tough going became even tougher.
-For Hugh, “ …after Küsten, some sort of bloody big stuff came down and something near me, and I was so shattered.
+For Maclean, “after Küsten, some sort of bloody big stuff came down and something near me, and I was so shattered.
 I got right under the stove, which was almost impossible, in that building.
 And I remember thinking later, ‘God, I’m really getting in tough shape.
 This isn’t good…’” Mercifully, the war soon ended.
-The new CO (Wigle was killed on 10 April) sent Hugh back to England where he wrote the history of the lst Battalion.
+The new CO (Wigle was killed on 10 April) sent Maclean back to England, where he wrote the history of the lst Battalion.

-After the war, Hugh took an MA and PhD in English at the University of Toronto.
-Subsequently he taught at the Royal Military College, the University of Cincinnati, York University, and from 1963 until he retired in 1986, at the State University of New York at Albany, where he received the Chancellor’s Award for Excellence in Teaching.
-From 1974 on he had held the rank of distinguished teaching professor.
+After the war, Maclean took an MA and PhD in English at the University of Toronto.
+Subsequently he taught at the Royal Military College, the University of Cincinnati, York University, and, from 1963 until he retired in 1986, at the State University of New York at Albany, where he received the Chancellor’s Award for Excellence in Teaching.
+From 1974 on, he had held the rank of distinguished teaching professor.
 Siena College awarded him an honorary doctorate of humane letters in 1991.
 He authored and published articles and reviews in numerous literary journals, primarily on English Renaissance literature.
-With Lt.-Col. Sir John Baynes, Bt., he published in 1990 A Tale of Two Captains, a memoir and letters recording the military experiences of the editors’ fathers in the British Army during WWI.
-Earlier he served as president of the Spenser Society; his history of the Argylls was published, albeit (and sadly) unattributed and sandwiched between two rather insipid chapters, lists really, outlining the Regiment’s history from 1928 to 1940 and from 1946 to 1953.
+With LCol Sir John Baynes, Bt., he published in 1990 A Tale of Two Captains, a memoir and letters recording the military experiences of the editors’ fathers in the British Army during the First World War.
+Earlier, he served as president of the Spenser Society; his history of the Argylls was published – albeit (and sadly) unattributed and sandwiched between two rather insipid chapters, lists really – outlining the Regiment’s history from 1928 to 1940 and from 1946 to 1953.

-Hugh married Janet Malcolm Paterson, Bob Paterson’s sister in 1949; the reception was in the Argyll Officers’ Mess.
-They had three children; a daughter died early in life but his wife; a daughter, Susan Mary Buda; and a son, Alan Peter survived him on his death in December 1997.
+Hugh Maclean married Janet Malcolm Paterson, Bob Paterson’s sister, in 1949; the reception was in the Argyll Officers’ Mess.
+They had three children: a daughter died early in life, but his wife, daughter Susan Mary Buda, and son Alan Peter survived him at his death in December 1997.

 As I leafed through our earlier regimental history of 1953 … I recalled, with a rueful sigh, and some pain, what Jonathan Swift in old age murmured as he read his earlier works: “What a genius I had then!”
 Mine was a rueful sigh, of course, because all I could say to myself as I browsed through those pages, with their youthful fondness for adjectives and their too frequent sentimentality, was, rather, “My salad days, When I was green in judgement, cold in blood, To say as I said then…”